-Adult Southern Tussock Moths can be difficult to distinguish from other Tussocks, but their caterpillars can be differentiated with a quick glance or two.
+Adult Southern Tussock Moths can be difficult to distinguish from other Tussocks, but their caterpillars can be differentiated in a quick glance.

 Scientific Name: Dasychira meridionalis